Outcomes

 Spaces to Be focuses on the critical role of play as a means of supporting both the development of childhood resilience, and as a mechanism for positively addressing differences at individual, familial and cross-community level.

 Spaces to Be is a unique project as it recognises that learning is more effective and is more likely to be embedded into beliefs and approaches, for both children and adults, when they enjoy it.
-Throughout delivery of the programme, PlayBoard has successfully used play to effectively address hard hitting and complex topics with children, parents and practitioners.
+Throughout delivery of the programme, PlayBoard has successfully used play to effectively address hard hitting and complex topics with children and practitioners.
 This has made learning accessible to children and less intense for the participants taking part in the training.

 Using a holistic approach, Spaces to Be recognises that the adults that surround our children play a significant role in supporting their mental health and resilience.